zmbhou/SGIR/README.md

 Step 3: Change the root for retored model and Run test_vocSGIR_resnet for SGIR-resnet101 evaluation, the predictions will be saved in SAVE_DIR = './resultresnet/'.
 Mean IoU of 64.0 can be achieved.

 Step 4:  Please refer to Deeplabv2 for runing CRF as post-processing.
-The mean IoU of 61.4 and 64.8 can be achieved for SGIR-vgg16 and SGIR-resnet101, respectively.

 Step 5: we have provided the matlab code for evaluation.
 You can evaluate the resutls and obtain Iou youself.
 Please refer to https://github.com/zmbhou/IoUeval.

+Results: The mean IoU of 61.4 and 64.8 can be achieved for SGIR-vgg16 and SGIR-resnet101, respectively on the PASCAL voc 2012 validation dataset.
+The mean IoU of 62.3 and 65.4 can be achieved for SGIR-vgg16 and SGIR-resnet101, respectively on the PASCAL voc 2012 test dataset.